If you like Dr. Wong's books,

 3.1 Old Spirituality

 Old spirituality is organized religions.
-They have produced religious books which are supposedly to contain the spiritual knowledge which extends to the spiritual world, in particular the afterlife.
+They have produced religious books which supposedly contain the spiritual knowledge which extends to the spiritual world, in particular the afterlife.
 Unlike the scientific knowledge in scientific books which are produced through an open, unbiased, rational and rigorous approach, the spiritual knowledge in religious books has taken a hierarchical authoritative approach.
 It is no coincidence that several highly revered religious books claim that they are the “Word of God”.
 This is a convenient claim since God being the highest authority in the hierarchy, nobody in the lower hierarchy can really dispute the contents.
 Indeed, for those who criticize the holy books, they are considered blasphemous.
 However, no matter how authoritative these books are, they are unlike scientific books in that some of the contents are not verifiable.
 Hence, the approach is neither open, unbiased, rational nor rigorous.
-It depends on “who said” rather than “what is said”.
+It depends on “who said it” rather than “what is said”.
 This is why there are many differences in the religious books.
 Also, due to their unscientific approach, the differences can never be reconciled.

 Despite the unscientific approach, organized religions have actively shared their spiritual knowledge with the world.
 They have even shared the knowledge as though they are spiritual truths; some say theirs are the only truths.
 This is why some people think of religion as the only spirituality.
 For ordinary humans who are interested in the spiritual truths and the spiritual world, they have generally turned to these religious books to find the answers.
 Since there are no scientific proofs to these answers, for those who have accepted the answers, they have to take them in good faith.
 This is why faith is so important in religions.
 For those who have accepted a particular religion, they become followers of that religion.
 As a follower, due to peer pressure and other reasons, it is difficult to be critical of that religion.
 This is because religious organizations are essentially geared up to recruit followers and followers only.
 Indeed, the survival of these organizations are dependent on having followers, and operate like businesses.
 So, they have to sell, but what can they sell?
 Without anything really concrete to sell, they sell their spiritual knowledge as truths, which is of course an excellent marketing strategy.
 In order to enhance their businesses and to extend their influence, they portray themselves as forces for the good.
 So, they do charities.
 While they help the less fortunate, but do they really solve the fundamental problems?
 Also, for the good that the religious organizations are doing, could they be done outside religion by non-religious organizations?